DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 ```

 We want to use a function to try and reuse this multiple times.
 This means we want to use this for both players.\
-You might have noticed I got rid of the `One` and `Two`'s in that code because of that.
+You might have noticed we got rid of the `One` and `Two`'s in that code because of that.
 We will need to change this up to use variables and dynamically print out those messages.
 Let's go back and talk about functions quick.

 ### Function Parameters